wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Grid Synchronization
 ---------------------

-This section describes the necessary step to be able to syncronize group over a single GPU:
+This section describes the necessary step to be able to synchronize group over a single GPU:

-1. Check the cooperative launch capabality on single AMD GPU:
+1. Check the cooperative launch capability on single AMD GPU:

 .. code-block:: C++